Iranian Design: From Ancient Pottery to Innovative and Unprecedented Forms

 “Wolf Hunter” — Work by Reza Abbasi

 Although the concept of design has evolved in the modern era, its importance and necessity remain undiminished.
-Due to its simplicity, clarity, and expressive power, the art of design serves as the foundation for all branches of visual arts.
+Due to its simplicity, clarity, and expressive power, the art of design serves as the foundation for all branches of the visual arts.
 However, as mentioned earlier, design is not always dependent on other art forms; it can also stand as a complete and independent work of art in its own right.

 History of Design